Buzzing Bee Road Volunteers

 Bee Road Volunteer Wardens

 We are looking for volunteer wardens for each of our Bee Road sites in the Swale, who can look after and monitor their site on a regular basis.
-As a volunteer warden, you will walk the site to look out for any issues that might arise and carry out important bumblebee monitoring a few times a year, or monthly if possible.
+As a volunteer warden, you will walk the site to look out for any issues that might arise and carry out important bumblebee monitoring on a monthly basis.
 You will be provided with bumblebee identification training and learn more about the ecology of bumblebees and how you can help them.
 You will have the opportunity to learn about the different plants on your Bee Road site and get involved with practical task days, if these are of interest.
 There will also be the chance to participate in a range of events run as part of the Making a Buzz for the Coast project, engaging with the Bumblebee Conservation Trust and Kent Wildlife Trust staff and other volunteers.